 How Public Transit Systems Work

-Public transit systems move large numbers of people through cities using shared vehicles and coordinated infrastructure.
-Instead of each person relying on an individual vehicle, transit systems use organized networks of routes, schedules, and vehicles to move people efficiently at scale.
+Public transit systems move large numbers of people through cities using shared vehicles, coordinated routes, and purpose‑built infrastructure.
+Instead of each person relying on an individual vehicle, transit systems pool demand and move people efficiently at scale.
+This reduces congestion, lowers emissions, and allows cities to function at higher density.

 Main Types of Public Transit